 This course focuses on the skills needed to perform advanced imaging and invasive techniques, which will assist the physician in an appropriate diagnosis of disease.
-Causes, symptoms, evaluation methods, and diagnosis of disease are discussed.
+Causes, symptoms, 2022-20223 Catalog 173 www.mchs.edu evaluation methods, and diagnosis of disease are discussed.
 The effects of disease, and its sonographic appearance, are correlated with experiences in the clinical setting.
 PREREQUISITES: DMS 118, DMS 125, DMS 126, DMS 127.
 COREQUISITE: BIO 225 or 302, DMS 138, and DMS 137.
 Mode of delivery: face-to-face.
 4 lecture hours.
 Summer semester.